mpaujan21/cyberpunk-2077-checklist/README.md

   <img src="public/images/web-screenshot.png" alt="Website Screenshot" title="Website Screenshot">
 </a>

 This project is meant to allow you to explore the game on your own pace.
-Inspired by elden ring checklist.
-This website is to keep track and complete as much as possible through your playthrough, I hope that this website can help with that.
+Inspired by [Elden Ring Checklist](https://gobluebro.github.io/Elden-Ring-Checklist/).
+Whether you're a completionist or just want to stay organized, I hope this tool makes your journey through the game even more enjoyable and rewarding.

 ### Built With